 For example, if you see that he is becoming increasingly frustrated and his anger is building, calm him down.
 Sit together and try to find out what is causing him to feel so distressed.
 This type of discussion, based on respect for your child, puts control to one side in preference for cooperation.

 6. “Do as I do”, not “do as I say”

 If you tell your child that he can’t do something, and then a few minutes later he sees you doing exactly that, he’ll be confused.
 He may think to himself: “If it’s good enough for Mummy, then it must be good enough for me.”

-Peaceful parenting suggests that you always set a good example for your toddler to model.
+Peaceful parenting suggests that you always set a good example for your kid to model.
 It helps you show him what he should do rather than reprimand him for what he shouldn’t do.